kevbook/foundational-memory/research/v0-real-world-examples.md

 - **Graph**: Lisa traveling Wed-Fri, Emma has soccer Wed, Jake has piano Fri, Mike handles pickups
 - **Vector**: Finds similar past busy weeks and how family managed
-- **Manifold**: Detects this is a high-complexity week requiring extra coordination
+- **Continuous Geometric Substrate/Manifold**: Detects this is a high-complexity week requiring extra coordination

 > "Busy week ahead!
 Lisa's traveling Wed-Fri, so Mike—you'll need to cover all pickups.
 Emma's soccer is Wednesday at 4pm (conflicts with your usual meeting, should I suggest rescheduling?).
 Jake's piano is Friday at 3pm.
 For meals: I'd suggest meal prepping Sunday since Lisa won't be here to cook.
 Thursday is pizza night anyway.
 Remember: no peanuts in any packed lunches for Emma's class due to a classmate's allergy.
 Want me to create a shared checklist?"